-Regular, Full-time Staff and Ranked Faculty (hereinafter “employees”) who have been employed by the University for at least 12 months prior to the commencement of the requested leave are eligible for up to one week of paid Parental Leave within the first 12 weeks after the birth or adoption of their child.
+Regular, Full-time Staff and Ranked Faculty (hereinafter “employees”) who are in good standing and have been employed by the University for at least 12 months prior to the commencement of the requested leave are eligible for up to four weeks of Paid Parental Leave following the birth or adoption of their child.
 For full-time Ranked Faculty, who are appointed on nine-month academic-year contracts, the summer months between academic years apply toward the 12 months of continuous employment.

-Parental Leave is available only once during a consecutive 12-month period.
-Employees may request additional leave (beyond the one week of paid of Parental Leave) by applying their earned sick or vacation time (as applicable) in accordance with Family and Medical Leave Policy guidelines.
+Employees may request additional leave (beyond the four weeks of Paid Parental Leave) by applying their earned sick or vacation time (as applicable) in accordance with Family and Medical Leave Policy guidelines.
 Moreover, the fact that a multiple birth or adoption occurs (for example, the birth or adoption of twins) does not increase the length of Paid Parental Leave granted for that event.

-Employees who fail to return to work for at least 90 days after their approved leave for the birth or adoption of a child agree to reimburse the University for the salary and benefits paid by the University for the period of Parental Leave.
+If the employee does not return to work at the conclusion of leave, the University may recover premiums paid to maintain health coverage while the employee was on leave.
 This reimbursement requirement will be excused if the employee’s failure to return to work is related to the onset, recurrence, or continuation of a serious health condition of the employee or the child.

 Interplay between Parental Leave and Other Available Leaves

-Note: The faculty member’s College Dean has the discretion to reassign teaching duties and assign alternate appropriate duties to an eligible faculty member taking Parental Leave under this Policy, when medically advised or to serve the integrity of the academic or administrative program.
+Paid Parental Leave is covered in the Faculty Contract for Ranked Faculty.
+The faculty member’s College Dean has the discretion to reassign teaching duties and assign alternate appropriate duties to an eligible faculty member taking Paid Parental Leave under this Policy, when medically advised or to serve the integrity of the academic or administrative program.
 The duration of such reassignment of duties will depend on when the birth or adoption occurs during the course of the academic semester.

 Note: Surrogate mothers and sperm donors are excluded from coverage under this Policy.